drod-96/efficient_clustering/README.md

 # Repository

-This repository contains the obtained results presented in our paper, the data used and the codes to reproduced our results.
+This repository contains the obtained results presented in our paper, the data used and the codes for reproducibility.

 ## Case study DHNs

-The study investigates the performances of the proposed approach on *17* different DHNs (i.e., sizes, thermal demands, etc.).
+The study investigates the performance of the proposed approach on *17* different DHNs (i.e., sizes, thermal demands, etc.).
 The topology files and visualisation figures can be found in [the studied DHNs folder](studied_dhns/).
-In our approach, the DHN is viewed as one-layered directed graph times series on the nodes and edges.
+In our approach, the DHN is viewed as one-layered directed graph with times series signals on the nodes and edges.

 - **Nodes** represent heat <span style="color:blue">consumers</span>, heat <span style="color:red">producers</span> or pipes junctions points
 - **Edges** represent both identifical supply and return pipes oriented along the supply pipes